2021 Vaccine Policy State Legislative Scorecard

 Source of Data

 HPA searched the FiscalNote repository to find all vaccine bills.
-HPA manually reviewed all vaccine bills introduced in every state and coded those bills as “Pro,” “Anti,” or “Neutral.”
+HPA manually reviewed all vaccine bills introduced in every state and coded those bills as “Pro,” “Anti,” or “Other.”
 The bill was assigned a weighting depending upon whether a bill was simply introduced or a bill was introduced and passed.
-We consider a bill passed when the bill makes it through the legislative process and is signed into law by the Governor.
+We consider a bill passed when the legislature passes the bill and the bill is signed into law by the Governor.
 Failure of anti-vaccination bills also received weighting given the complexities and effort required to stop bills from moving through the legislative process.
 The sum of the weightings generated a score.
 That score is then converted to an A, B, C, D or F grade.

 Scores were calculated by multiplying the number of bills in each category by the weighting in the chart below.
 The grading criteria was based on a score range to determine the letter grade.